Protein moonlighting: Clinical significance

 The multiple roles of moonlighting proteins complicates the determination of phenotype from genotype, hampering the study of inherited metabolic disorders.

 The complex phenotypes of several disorders are suspected to be caused by the involvement of moonlighting proteins.
 The protein GAPDH has at least 11 documented functions, one of which includes apoptosis.
 Excessive apoptosis is involved in many neurodegenerative diseases, such as Huntington's, Alzheimer's, and Parkinson's as well as in brain ischemia.
 In one case, GAPDH was found in the degenerated neurons of individuals who had Alzheimer's disease.

 Although there is insufficient evidence for definite conclusions, there are well documented examples of moonlighting proteins that play a role in disease.
 One such disease is tuberculosis.
 One moonlighting protein in M. tuberculosis has a function which counteracts the effects of antibiotics.
 Specifically, the bacterium gains antibiotic resistance against ciprofloxacin from overexpression of glutamate racemase in vivo.
-GAPDH localized to the surface of pathogenic mycobacteriea has been shown to capture and traffic the mammalian iron carrier protein transferrin into cells resulting in iron acquisition by the pathogen.
+GAPDH localized to the surface of pathogenic mycobacteria has been shown to capture and traffic the mammalian iron carrier protein transferrin into cells resulting in iron acquisition by the pathogen.